If you’re carrying grief no one warned you about-you’re in the right place

 Maybe you left a faith, a family, a life you were told was holy.

-maybe you’re still waking up from the rules they etched into your bones.
+maybe you’re still waking up from the rules quietly etched into your bones.

 if any of this sounds familiar?